feifyKike/webdev_portfolio/README.md

 ```
 🎉 Now watch and enjoy as the latest commit appears in your remote repo and the automatic deployment begins.
 For deployment, check out the [Deployment](#deployment) section.

-## Customizing Sections
+## Customizing Content

-To personalize the template to your content and profile change the `src/portfolio.js` file contents.
-You will also need to change the `index.html` `<title></title>` tag which will display your name in the browser tab.
-And also don't forget to add your own favicon.ico and favicon.png in the `public` folder.
+To personalize the template site to your content you can:
+1. Populate your own information, appearance settings, & site behavioral setting in [src/portfolio.js](src/portfolio.js).
+2. Change the [index.html](index.html) `<title></title>` tag to whatever text you want others to see in the browser tab (ex: name, title, etc.).
+3. Add your own `favicon.ico` and `favicon.png` in the `public/` folder or **feel free to use the current emoji favicon** (the icon that will appear in the browser tab next to the title).
+4. Optional: Use different global font for the site.
+You can choose one from [google fonts](https://fonts.google.com) and then replace the import link in the [main.css](src/assets/main.css) file.

 ```javascript